Sanelise01/Sanelise_Matanzima_portfolio/README.md

 ## About Me

-I am passionate about bridging human understanding with emerging technologies.
-My background in psychology, combined with hands-on experience in IT support and AI/ML development, allows me to design practical, ethical, and human-centered solutions.
+I am a versatile problem-solver with a foundation in **psychology** and hands-on experience in **IT support and AI/ML development**.
+My passion lies in combining behavioral insight with cutting-edge technology to design **practical, ethical, and human-centered solutions**.

-**Career Objective:**
-Seeking opportunities in AI, data analytics, or intelligent system development, particularly in career development, education, or health tech.
+With resilience and adaptability, I tackle complex challenges and deliver value-driven outcomes in education, employment, and beyond.
+My goal is to apply interdisciplinary thinking to build **inclusive, ethical, and impactful AI solutions**.

+---

+## Career Objective

+Seeking opportunity that will allow me to grow professionally while making a **positive impact** on the company.

+---

+## My Approach

+- **Human-Centered Design:** Using psychology principles to create intuitive and accessible solutions
+- **Technical Excellence:** Building robust applications with modern tools and best practices
+- **Ethical AI:** Committed to developing fair, transparent, and beneficial AI systems

 ---